-- Select Exposure Compensation in the main menu

-- A scale appears as a submenu item.

-- Set the value on the scale
+- Select Exposure Compensation in the main menu - A scale appears as a submenu item on the LCD panel. - Set the value on the scale

 - The following applies for set compensation values, no matter how they were initially set: They remain effective until they are manually reset to , i.e. even if the camera is switched off and on again in the meantime.
-They can be reset using either menu control or the thumbwheel. - In case of A, the compensation value is displayed in the viewfinder, for example 10-/10 (temporary display instead of the shutter speed).
-Then the compensation value is shown in the form of changed shutter speeds and a flashing dot at the bottom or for about 0.5 s when the display is activated. - The set exposure compensation is indicated by a mark on the exposure compensation scale in the footer line.
+They can be reset using either menu control or the thumbwheel. - In case of A, the compensation value is displayed in the viewfinder, for example comparison (temporary display instead of the shutter speed).
+It will then be displayed as changed shutter speeds and a flashing dot at the bottom or as a value for about 0.5 s, when the display is activated. - The set exposure compensation is indicated by a mark on the exposure compensation scale in the footer line.